(With Fania Everitt) First exhibited at "Interact 2019" LCB Depot, Leicester.

 I continually produce experimental code sketches to test an idea or try something in various graphic programming environments, covering a range of technologies over time from the humble animated GIF, though CSS, to Processing and NodeBox.
 The Java-based Processing works are no longer supported in browsers, others must be downloaded and run on your machine, five are adapted from pre-existing or tutorial code, the rest are original.
 Cellular Automata (temporary equilibrium between 'ice' and 'fire') runs on GitHub (see code)

 There is more material (sometimes opening a new window) scattered throughout the site.
 If you find it, great, but—like the automatic drawing—it's no longer my main focus.
-For many years I also maintained a special interest in art and disability, see biography for a personal view.
+For many years and for personal reasons I also maintained a special interest in art and disability, and see my rambling biography for more information.

 Until recently I was a free-floating senior research fellow at the IoCT (plus energy monitoring at the IESD, now as spin-off company EcoVisum) at De Montfort University, Leicester.
 In the late 90s and early 2000s I was an independent researcher at Loughborough University, based the supportive art-technology environment maintained by Ernest Edmonds and Linda Candy, where I developed cubeLife.
-I now keep an ideas sketchbook for new projects, and have a couple of ongoing projects, one being a mix of art and a certain area of mathematics.
+I now keep an ideas sketchbook for new projects, and have a couple of ongoing projects.
 My last artist statement and condensed visual portfolio are here (both outdated for now):

 I have an ongoing interest in the ideas that shape culture, particularly those that change our perspective of the natural world and ourselves.
 Historically, this includes the influence of Theosophy on artists during the modernist period.